patters-match/z88/readme.txt

 -- Compiling Mpm --

 Mpm is developed in the C programming language.

-The source code in the /tools/mpm is provided with make files for different C compilers.
+The source code is located in a separate Git repository and is provided with make files for different C compilers.

 On Linux and Mac OS X, the GCC compiler is easily installed on the accompanying CD's (or from a download repository).
 For Windows, you need to download and install a free C compiler.
 Please refer to basic